 Applications for setting aside an award shall be disposed of within one year of service of that application on the opposite party.

-The Supreme Court has held that enforcement of an arbitral award under the Arbitration Act may be filed in any jurisdiction in the country, for execution, where that decree is capable of being executed and there is no requirement of obtaining a transfer of the decree from the court which has jurisdiction over the arbitration proceedings.
+The Supreme Court has held that enforcement of an arbitral award under the Arbitration Act may be filed in any jurisdiction in the country where that decree is capable of being executed and there is no requirement of obtaining a transfer of the decree from the court which has jurisdiction over the arbitration proceedings.

 The enforcement procedure for international awards is set out in Part II of the Arbitration Act.
 An application for the enforcement of a foreign award can be filed under Section 44.
 The opposite party can resist the enforcement on the grounds set out in Section 48 of the Arbitration Act.
 Once the enforcement of a foreign award is permitted by an Indian court, the award can be enforced as a decree by following the requisite procedure.

 Significantly, in Vijay Caria v Prysmian Carvi Civil Appeal No. 1544/2020, Supreme Court of India, the Supreme Court held that Indian courts had to refrain from reviewing awards on their merits under Section 48 in order to comply with India’s obligations under the UNCITRAL Model Law.